 ADULT BIBLE STUDY

 We gather each Wednesday evening at 7:00 PM. to dig deep into God's Word to find purpose and meaning for our lives.
 We have a very laid-back Bible Study that is comfortable for everyone no matter where you are in your faith.
 Be with us for another exciting Bible Study Series!
+We are currently sharing study called "THE FINAL GENERATION" as we look at New Testament and End Time Prophecy."

 “RECOVERY GOD’S WAY” BACK IN STOCK